JamesNimlos/pixel-flow/README.md

 	// Converts the image to a pixelated image at 32 pixel resolution var $pixel = $('img').first().PixelFlow({resolution : 32});

-	// Runs animation on that same image to return to base image
+	// Runs animation on that same image to return to base image.
-	// notice I'm now selecting a canvas object
+	// Notice I'm selecting the canvas that replaced the image.
 	$('canvas').first().PixelFlow('simpleanimate', 0, 2000);

-	// You should use a reference since the element is not longer
+	// You should use the original returned reference since the
-	// an img element but a canvas
+	// element is no longer an img element but a canvas
 	$pixel.PixelFlow('update', {resolution : 32});

 	// or you can access the instance directly by fetching it from